 6) The Snowmen [Christmas Special] [Prequel Short YouTube Link]

 7) The Bells of Saint John [Prequel Short YouTube Link]

-Doctor Who season 7.5 airs Saturday on BBC and BBC America.
+Doctor Who will return for season 8 in fall 2014 on BBC and BBC America.